GLOBAL MARKETS-Stocks ease as gloomy data takes shine off U.S. stimulus hopes | Business

 The dollar's recent slide has been led by investors ploughing money into higher-yielding currencies on optimism about a rapid economic recovery led by the U.S. stimulus.
 In commodities, oil prices were weighed down by worries that new pandemic restrictions in China will curb fuel demand in the world's biggest oil importer.

-(Additional reporting by Jessica DiNapoli in New York; editing by Shri Navaratnam, Simon Cameron-Moore, Larry King)
+(Additional reporting by Swati Pandey in Sydney and Jessica DiNapoli in New York; editing by Simon Cameron-Moore, Larry King and Chizu Nomiyama)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)